marcelOlecram/unity-custom-tools/README.md

-# Unity custom transfor inspector
+# Unity custom tools

-A unity custom inespector adding functionality to Transform component.
+Tools for unity editor, to expand functionality.
 ----
 ## About
-The original idea came from this [tutorial](http://naplandgames.com/blog/2016/08/27/unity-3d-tutorial-custom-transform-inspector/).
+The custom transfor inspector idea came from this [tutorial](http://naplandgames.com/blog/2016/08/27/unity-3d-tutorial-custom-transform-inspector/).

-The purpose of this repository is to expand functionality.
+The custom input manager come from the necessity to add easily new joysticks or any input element the fastest way possible The purpose of this repository is to expand functionality.

 The project uses a [MIT License](https://github.com/marcelOlecram/unity-custom-transform/blob/master/LICENSE).
 Use it as you want it

 The basic Transform inspector in Unity only provides Position, Rotation and Scale information.
 This custom transform inspector, expand from this, adding:

+###  Custom Transform Inspector

 - Real world position of the GameObject (instead of the relative position to theri parent)
 - A quaternion foldout (which is main idea from the tutorial linked above).